biometry/APES/Stats/stats00-preface.md

 * A further branch of statistics that has become important recently are methods that concentrate on predictions, in particular the so-called machine-learning methods.

+* Finally, somewhat perpendicular to the others, there is the field of experimental design, which is concerned with how to collect data

+See more discussion in the [Essential Statistics](https://www.dropbox.com/s/8fmh10fdn6jd2xb/EssentialStatistics.pdf?dl=0) lecture notes

-# An intro via youtube
+### An intro via youtube

 [![Video](http://img.youtube.com/vi/2wLfFB_6SKI/0.jpg)](https://www.youtube.com/watch?v=2wLfFB_6SKI)